Vyral/base-template/_posts/2019-02-04-how-did-the-tulsa-market-do-in-2018.md

 tags:
   - Market Update
   - Real Estate
-excerpt: The MostRecent MLS Stats Are In!
+excerpt: The Most Recent MLS Stats Are In!
 How Do We Do in December?
 enclosure:
 pullquote: >-
   We fully expect more sellers to place their homes on the market this year,